padreati/rapaio/README.md

 where I would program my ideas.
 Java community deserves such kind of tool and this library aims to fill the gap.

-### Documentation

-**Rapaio Manual** is now published in this repository in the form of IPython notebooks format.
-Please inspect the notebooks folder of this repository.

-The manual contains a [Tutorial on Kaggle's Titanic Competition](https://aureliantutuianu.gitbooks.io/rapaio-manual/content/kaggle-titanic.html)!

-### Acknowledgements

-Many thanks to JetBrains for providing an open source license for their [Java IDE](https://www.jetbrains.com/idea/).